48-hour lobster ‘mini-season’ kicks off in South Florida - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 The long-awaited event kicked off on Wednesday and is set to run through Thursday.

-7News was there as fishermen showed off their catches at Crandon Park Marina.
+7News was there as fishermen showed off their catches at Crandon Park and Pelican Bay Marina.

 The daily bag limit is 12 per person, except in Monroe County and Biscayne National Park, where the limit is only six.